Plastic pollution is surging, so what are governments doing?

 How much plastic waste is recycled?

-Around the world, only 9% of plastic waste is recycled, according to the OECD, which predicts that global plastic waste is on track to almost triple to 1,231 million tonnes in 2060 from 460 million tonnes in 2019.
+Around the world, only 9% of plastic waste is recycled, according to the OECD, which predicts that global plastic waste is on track to almost triple to 1,231 million tons in 2060 from 460 million tons in 2019.

-Parker said the problem is particularly severe in emerging economies which lack the sophisticated recycling processes of European Union countries.
+Experts say the problem is particularly severe in emerging economies which lack the sophisticated recycling processes of wealthier nations.

-This could be improved through schemes such as Extended Producer Responsibility (EPR), she said, where plastic producers are made responsible for the end of a product's life cycle, such as by providing funds to cover the costs of recycling.
+This could be improved through schemes such as Extended Producer Responsibility (EPR) where plastic producers are made responsible for the end of a product's life cycle, such as by providing funds to cover the costs of recycling.

 Should we ban single-use plastics?